Mystery Fest: King Kong

 Plot: A big-time movie producer takes a crew and an actress he picked up off the street to an island where they find a giant ape and. . .nevermind, you know all this.
 It's the same as the Peter Jackson version of the movie.

 This is one of my favorite movies and definitely my favorite version of the titular beast.
 I'll take a stop-motion monkey over a CGI one any day.
 And don't bother correcting me.
 I know King Kong isn't a monkey, but I'm going to continue calling him one anyway.
-Go ahead.
-Accuse me of racism.
+I mean, it's not like I have any credibility anyway since I don't know the difference between alligators and crocodiles.

 I don't know why I started this write-up so angrily because this is a movie that just makes me happy.
 So I apologize for that.
 It also made me happy that Buster wanted to watch this with me.
 She was bored for large portions of the thing, but that's understandable because she's used to brilliant animated classics like the one with the talking crayons, those Barbie movies, or those Tinkerbell movies.
 During this movie's exposition in which Merian Cooper and Ernest Schoedsack (both uncredited directors for some reason) and the seven (!) people receiving writing credits, like in the '76 version I recently wrote about, really keep you waiting before you get to see that monkey.
 Buster asked, "Daddy, when is the monkey part?" and then, when she saw a smaller monkey during a scene on the boat, asked, "Not that monkey.
 A big one.
 Is this a fun part?"